agredyaev/Auth_sprint_1/README.md

 * **Transformer**: Processes data to fit the target schema, which includes cleaning, normalizing, and enriching the data.
 * **Loader**: Loads the transformed data into Elasticsearch, ensuring that the data is indexed correctly for optimal search performance.
 * **API**: Provides a RESTful API for the application, allowing for data retrieval, filtering, and aggregation.
+* **Tests**: Functional and performance tests to ensure the API is working as expected.

 ## Sprint Update
 ---
-In this sprint, we enhanced the ETL process to handle additional models, prepared a process to populate the database with test data for further development of tests for the FastAPI service, and added the FastAPI service.
+In this sprint, we are working on
+    * Refactoring the API implementation regarding SOLID principles.
+    * Adding functional tests to ensure the API is working as expected.

 ## Getting Started
 ---